Last updated: June 15, 2017

 (c) Eligibility Conditions.
 In order to be eligible for coverage under our Insurance Program, the following conditions must be met:

-- the damages must have occurred during the scheduled start and end dates of a Booking accepted by the Service Provider and Pet Owner through the Rover.com Service prior to the day of the injury;
+- The injury or damages must have occurred during the scheduled start and end dates of a Booking accepted by the Service Provider and Pet Owner through the Rover.com Service prior to the day of the injury or damages;

-- if you are a Pet Owner, you must have completed payment for the Booking during which the injury occurred in order to recover under the Insurance Program; and
+- if you are a Pet Owner, you must have completed payment via the Rover.com Service for the Booking during which the injury or damages occurred in order to recover under the Insurance Program; and

-- you must notify Rover.com of your claim via email or telephone during the Booking (or, if later, within 48 hours following the injury).
+- you must notify Rover.com of your claim via telephone or email during the Booking (or, if later, within 48 hours following the injury or damages).

 (d) Exclusions from Coverage.
 The following are not eligible for coverage: (i) loss due to theft (by the Service Provider or anyone else), (ii) personal injury to the Pet Owner, Service Provider, or anyone related to or living with the Pet Owner or Service Provider, or (iii) property damage to the Pet Owner’s own personal property caused by his or her pet.
 Other limitations may apply.